Simply LaKita

 6. Baking Soda - Be sure to check the date of the package before adding it to the chocolate pound cake to make sure that it has not expired.
 Expired baking soda will prevent the cake from rising properly.
 No one wants their cake to fall.

 7. Salt - Helps to balance the sweet flavor and prevents the cake from tasting flat.
-Use any that you prefer, I like to use kosher salt for baking.
+Use any that you prefer.
+I like to use kosher salt for baking.

 8. Vanilla Extract - Use pure vanilla extract and not imitation for best results.

 9. Sour Cream - One eight-ounce container of sour cream is all that is needed for the cake recipe.
 Adding sour cream to the cake will help to keep the cake moist and balance well with the sweetness of the cake.
 Use full-fat regular sour cream for this pound cake recipe with sour cream.
 I would not recommend substituting milk for this ingredient or using a dairy-free option for this particular recipe.
+Full-fat Greek yogurt works but will create a slightly tangier flavor.

-See the recipe card below for exact ingredient quantities and instructions.
+👉🏾 See the recipe card below for exact quantities and full instructions.

 How to Make Chocolate Sour Cream Pound Cake